Kibō Nobori

 About the Artist

-Faith-Ann Kiwa Young is a Los Angeles–based, half-Japanese multidisciplinary artist whose work centers on textile, photography, and light-responsive forms.
-Known for luminous fabric sculptures and layered silk compositions, she transforms light and space into contemplative environments that invite pause and reflection.
+Faith-Ann Kiwa Young is a Los Angeles–based, half-Japanese multidisciplinary artist working with textile, photography, and light-responsive installation.
+Known for luminous fabric sculptures and layered silk compositions, she creates immersive environments that transform light and space into places for reflection and quiet wonder.

 JACCC